Hyper-glitch/Django_blog/README.md

 ![Algorithm schema](example.png)

 ## Here is the application on the Linux server
-You can test my application on a Linux remote server http://139.162.137.249:8000
+You can test my application in docker container on a Linux server http://139.162.137.249:8000